Isaac Liu: 2023

 Liu played a total of 21 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

 Liu played a total of 23 matches for the Gold Coast in the 2024 season as the club again finished 14th on the table.
 On 9 September 2024, it was announced that Liu had been released by the club on compassionate grounds.

 On 9 October 2024 it was announced that Liu had signed for Leigh in the Super League on a two-year deal.

 2025

 Liu made his club debut for Leigh in round 1 of the 2025 Super League season against rivals Wigan.
 Leigh would win the match 1-0 in extra-time after the game finished 0-0 at the conclusion of 80 minutes.

 Liu played 29 games for Leigh in the 2025 Super League season including their semi-final loss against Wigan.

+2026

+On 18 August 2026 it was reported that he had signed for Hull FC in the Super League on a 1-year deal.